fidesosu/CodeHighlighter/README.md

 # Possible Problems

 It adds a ```<code>``` tag inside the ```<pre>``` tag if none exists yet, so if there isn't supposed to be a ```<code>``` tag after the ```<pre>``` tag, it might break something.

+# Actual Problems

+It sometimes just thinks the code is a completely different language.